samiyamohammed/tutoring_platform/frontend/web/README.md

 ### Common Tasks

 - **For Students**:
-  - Enrolling in a course: Go to Explore → Find a course → Click Enroll
+  - Enrolling in a course: Go to Explore → Find a course → Click Enroll → Complete payment
   - Joining a video session: Go to Video Sessions → Select a scheduled session → Join

 - **For Tutors**: